 The use of the University name on items other than printed documents — including the SFSU acronym, logo, seal or mascot — requires licensing approval.
 All vendors producing such materials must register with Learfield Licensing Partners, the University's official licensing system, which handles approvals of all uses of the University name and logo.
 The Learfield Licensing Partners system enables efficient processing of these licensing requests while ensuring that the University maintains consistent branding throughout its many departments and programs.

 Many vendors are already enrolled in SF State's licensing program.
-To view a current list so that you may select a licensed vendor to work with, visit learfieldlicensing.com/vendor-list/.
+To view a current list so that you may select a licensed vendor to work with, visit clc.com/license-search.
 Additional questions?
 Please contact Paul Asper at (415) 405-3803 or firstname.lastname@example.org.

 The SF State Web Template Program offers developers templates, tools and resources for creating and updating University websites toward the goal of greater consistency, better branding and increased user satisfaction.
 The template utilizes the Drupal content management system for the Web, built on an open source application framework.
 It allows for the creation of sites based on templates and allows individuals (with access) to easily publish, manage and organize a wide variety of content.
-If your unit's website is not already in the SF State Drupal hosted on the centralized (ITS) University Servers, contact Website Services to arrange transfer of your site to ITS-hosted Drupal.
+If your unit's website is not already in the SF State Drupal hosted on the centralized (ITS) University Servers, contact Website Services to arrange transfer of your site to ITS-hosted Drupal and training.

 The University does not support other systems for building and maintaining websites.